restfulci/restfulci/README.md

 * Command line tool
 * GitHub PR hooks

 Framework configuration (see list below) should be setup by API calls.
 There can then be command line interface, which can further be wrapped as an infrastructure-as-code infrastructure (maybe through Terraform) which can setup those properties in an idempotent way.
-Relavent data stay in database (deployed application/files stay unchanged).
+Relevant data stay in database (deployed application/files stay unchanged).

 * Job specific:
 	* Job name.